Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 	- What is the significance of the message?
 Is it genuinly bringing joy to the world? or is there something insideous there.
 Intention matters.
 	- In the digital landscape, algorythm denotes replication affordances (aka audience).
 Once an audience has been reached, this audience then starts to articulate their cultural boundaries (in multiple dimensions) through image.
 	- It might be said that memes are a form of diagrammatic reasoning.
 General memes have greater `extensionality` while specific memes have greater `intensionality`.
 The breath and depth of the audience.
-	- One might taxonomy of meme types.
+	- One might write a taxonomy of meme types.
 Essence and intention probably matter more, escaping definition.

 - How can memes be used with measure and appropriation?